Marrigje Rikken

 Marrigje Rikken (born 1984) is a Dutch art historian, curator, and museum director, specializing in sixteenth- and seventeenth-century Netherlandish art.
+Her work bridges academic research, museum curation, and institutional leadership, with a sustained focus on early modern Netherlandish art and its interpretation within public collections.

 Education and early career

 Rikken earned her PhD in art history from Leiden University in 2016, with a dissertation on animal depictions in Southern Netherlandish art from 1550 to 1630.
+Her doctoral research established animal imagery, visual knowledge, and artistic exchange in the Southern Netherlands as a defining strand of her early scholarship.

+Rijksmuseum and University of Amsterdam

 She began her curatorial career as assistant curator of seventeenth-century Dutch Golden Age painting at the Rijksmuseum from 2006 to 2008, and subsequently lectured in art history at the University of Amsterdam from 2009 to 2015.

 Frans Hals Museum

 In 2014, Rikken joined the Frans Hals Museum in Haarlem as Associate Curator of Old Masters.
 She was later promoted to Head of Collections and Exhibitions, and then Head of Collections and Presentations.
+Across her time in Haarlem, her role expanded from Old Master curation to strategic stewardship of the museum’s collections and exhibition program.

+In 2021 at the museum, she curated an exhibition on Jacob Jordaens titled Thuis bij Jordaens, and in 2022, 'Haarlem Heroes: Other Masters'.

-She curated major exhibitions including Frans Hals and the Moderns, contributed to the development of the museum’s trans-historical approach, and helped establish the Frans Hals Research Center.
+She also curated other exhibitions, including 2019's Frans Hals and the Moderns, contributed to the development of the museum’s trans-historical approach, and helped establish the Frans Hals Research Center.

 Rikken also led conservation projects, including the restoration of a monumental painting by Maarten van Heemskerk.
 The painting was central to a 2024–2025 exhibition co-organized with the Stedelijk Museum Alkmaar and Teylers Museum.

 Stedelijk Museum Alkmaar

 In mid-2024, Rikken was appointed director of the Stedelijk Museum Alkmaar, succeeding Lidewij de Koekkoek.
+Under Rikken’s leadership, the museum expanded its profile by securing the long-term transfer of the Kremer Collection, bringing major seventeenth-century works by Rembrandt, Frans Hals and Pieter de Hooch into the Stedelijk Museum Alkmaar’s holdings.

 Publications and scholarship

-Rikken has published widely on Netherlandish painting, especially artists from the Southern Netherlands.
-Her work includes contributions to the "CODART Canon", the exhibition catalogue Frans Hals and the Moderns, and studies on exotic animals and early modern color printing.
+Rikken's work includes contributions to the "CODART Canon", the exhibition catalogue Frans Hals and the Moderns, and studies on exotic animals and early modern color printing.
+Her publications range from specialized early research on animal imagery, print culture, and seventeenth-century painting toward collaborative editorial work, exhibition catalogues, and museum-based scholarship: